Reconstruction of New Orleans: Relief agencies

 The Church of Jesus Christ of Latter-day Saints began bringing in load after load of food and water for local members and residents to several areas of the city.
 Thousands of church members came in on rotating weekends to help clean up debris, gut houses and cut up fallen trees all over the city.
 In addition to the home repairs, the church full-time counselors were available to provide mental health assistance; and church employment centers—offices that aid with finding jobs—opened their doors to everyone, regardless of religion.

 Habitat for Humanity has been active in building homes at an accelerated pace since the storm.
 Initially, the organization had volunteers gutting homes; but since returned to its primary mission of fighting poverty housing.
 Catholic Charities also was very active with volunteers repairing damaged houses and churches throughout the area.
 Camp Hope in Violet, Louisiana housed volunteers in the Hurricane Katrina recovery effort of St. Bernard Parish since June 1, 2006.

 Clearing out trashed possessions and gutting flood damaged home, Gentilly neighborhood, January 2006.

-Build Now is a non-profit organization that played an active part in bringing New Orleans families back home.
-The non-profit, a licensed and insured residential contractor, constructed site-built, elevated houses on hurricane-damaged lots.
-The homes reflect the style and quality of traditional New Orleans architecture.
-Build Now brought more than a dozen New Orleans families back home, including construction around the Lakeview, Gentilly and the Upper and Lower Ninth Ward areas.
-The organization moved New Orleans families back home since beginning operations in 2008.

 The Jazz Foundation of America is a non-profit organization that helped New Orleans musicians directly by paying the first month's rent for new homes, getting nearly $250,000 worth of donated instruments to musicians, giving pro bono counseling, advocacy, legal counseling, and creating a long term employment program that put displaced musicians back to work performing free concerts in schools and nursing homes, in eight states.
 In 2005 The foundation held an auction to benefit musicians affected by Hurricane Katrina Thanks to the generosity of the foundation's chairwoman, Ms. Agnes Varis, they were able to create employment programs which have made it possible to keep the artists and their music alive in New Orleans.